rajaraodv/passport-cloudfoundry-openidconnect/README.md

 OpenID Connect performs many of the same tasks as OpenID 2.0, but does so in a way that is API-friendly.
 OpenID Connect can also be extended to include more robust mechanisms for signing and encryption.
 Integration of OAuth 1.0a and OpenID 2.0 required an extension (called the OpenID/OAuth hybrid); in OpenID Connect, OAuth 2.0 capability is built into the protocol itself.

 ##OpenID-Connect (my definition)
-It's OAuth 2.0, but acts like an OpenID. i.e. App-developers implement it just like we would do for OAuth 2.0, but the consumer will see it work like an openID.
+It's OAuth 2.0, but acts like an OpenID. i.e. App-developers implement it virtually like they would do for OAuth 2.0, but the consumer will see it work like an openID.

 ##OpenID-Connect (High-level steps):
 1. Perform OAuth 2.0 as usual.
 And after authentication dance, your app will get an `access_token`, a `refresh_token` just like in OAuth 2.0 but in addition an extra token called `token_id`.